-The CRAFT Program is an initiative from the Office of Research and Engagement dedicated to helping faculty in arts and design succeed in their professional goals.
+The CRAFT Program is an initiative from the Office of Research and Economic Development dedicated to helping faculty in arts and design succeed in their professional goals.
 Through programming, regular communications, individualized support, and new internal funds, the CRAFT Program has been designed to meet the needs of faculty engaged in creative activities.

 Who is this for?